ddemidov/vexcl/INSTALL.md

 Dependencies
 ------------

 VexCL depends on [Boost](http://www.boost.org).
-In particular, it needs Boost.chrono, Boost.date_time, Boost.filesystem, Boost.system, Boost.thread.
+In particular, you may need to link to Boost.chrono, Boost.date_time, Boost.filesystem, Boost.system,
+Boost.thread.